laurentgoncalves/linto-web-client/README.md

 - stopStreaming()
 - login() // Main startup command to initiate connexion towards your LinTO server
 - loggout()
+- startHotword()
+- stopHotword()
+- sendCommandText("blahblah") // Using the chatbot pipeline
+- sendChatbotText("blahblah") // Publish the text to linto (bypass transcribe)
 - say("blahblah") // Use browser text to speech
 - ask("blahblah ?") // Uses browser text to speech and immediatly triggers hotword when audiosynthesis is complete
 ```